dinhvle/dinhvle.github.io/about.md

     lastmod: 2016-06-12T00:00:00-05:00
 ---

 Hello, I'm Dinh and welcome to my website.
-I am from Madison, Wisconsin but living in Austin, Texas at the moment.
+I am currently living in the Midwest of the US.
 I like to take things apart to learn how they work, always curious about my surroundings.
 I enjoy learning and see it as a continuing process.

 Current favorite activity, reading on my kayak.